MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/sap-hana/overview-and-installation.md

    For more information about authentication, see [Authentication with a data source](../../connectorauthentication.md).

-   Once you've filled in all required infomation, select **Connect**.
+   Once you've filled in all required information, select **Connect**.

 4. From the **Navigator** dialog box, you can either transform the data in the Power Query editor by selecting **Transform Data**, or load the data by selecting **Load**.

-## Connect to a SAP HANA database Power Query Online
+## Connect to an SAP HANA database Power Query Online

 To connect to SAP HANA data from Power Query Online: